Fluctuations of the 2-spin SSK model with magnetic field: Main results and notation

+We remark that the term linear in $\lambda$ is indeed, up to an $o(1)$ error term, the quenched expectation of the rescaled overlap of $\sigma$ with the magnetic field $v$, as can be seen from Lemma \ref{thm:mr-gauss-over-b1} that appears later in the paper.
+Therefore, the above result implies the asymptotic quenched Gaussian fluctuations for $N^{-1/2} v \cdot \sigma$ after recentering by its Gibbs expectation.

-Finally, we state a theorem for the fluctuations of the overlap between two replicas. \bet Assume that \eqref{eqn:mr-gauss-1} and \eqref{eqn:mr-gauss-2} hold for some $\tau >0$ and $c>0$.
+\paragraph{Overlap between replicas.} Our last major result for the Gaussian regime is the following theorem for the fluctuations of the overlap between two replicas.
+It again exhibits quenched Gaussian fluctuations wrt the fixed Gibbs measure. \bet[Quenched replica overlap fluctuations] Assume that \eqref{eqn:gaussianassumption} holds for some $\tau >0$ and $c>0$.
 There is a $c_1 >0$ so that the following holds.
-For any $D>0$ and $C>0$ there is an event with probability at least $1- N^{-D}$ for $N$ large enough on which the following estimates hold uniformly for $|\lambda| \leq C$,
+For any $C>0$ we have with overwhelming probability that uniformly for $|\lambda| \leq C$,